lenjonah/Cell-Classification-and-Segmentation/README.md

 ```
 	train_maskrcnn.ipynb
 ```
 More details and specifications can be found in the respective notebooks.
-For results, see the presentation file.
+For a summary of the results, see the `presentation.pdf` file.